 In this section, we present a template for the design of even better truthful mechanisms, compared to those presented in the previous sections.
 The template strengthens expert-independent mechanisms by exploiting a single additional bit of information that allows to distinguish between profiles that have the same (normalized) bid values.

 We denote by $\calT$ the set of mechanisms that are produced according to our template.
 In order to define a mechanism $M\in \calT$, it is convenient to use the agents' view of a profile as $\left[ \right]$.
 We partition the profiles of $\mathcal{D}$ into two categories.
-Category $T1$ contains all profiles with $\ell>h$ or with $\ell=h$ such that the tie between the expert valuations $\ell$ and $h$ is resolved in favour of the low-bidder.
+Category $T1$ contains all profiles with $\ell>h$ or with $\ell=h$ such that the tie between the expert valuations $\ell$ and $h$ is resolved in favor of the low-bidder.
 All other profiles belong to category $T2$.

-For each profile in category $T1$, mechanism $M$ selects the low-bidder with probability $c(y,T1)$ that is non-decreasing in $y$ and the high-bidder with probability $1-c(y,T1)$.
+For each profile in category $T1$, mechanism $M$ selects the low-bidder with probability $c(y,T1)$,which is non-decreasing in $y$, and the high-bidder with probability $1-c(y,T1)$.
 For each profile in category $T2$, mechanism $M$ selects the low-bidder with probability $0$, and the high-bidder with probability $1$.
-Different mechanisms following our template are defined using different functions $c(y,T1)$.
-The mechanisms of the template ignore neither the bids nor the expert's report; still, it is not hard to show that they are truthful.
+Different mechanisms following our template can be defined using different functions $c(y,T1)$.
+The mechanisms of the template ignore neither the bids nor the expert's report; still, we can show that they are truthful.

 \begin{lemma} Every mechanism $M\in \calT$ is truthful. \end{lemma}